 Information on the Nature Park

-The Leap Hotel is on the highway about 30 minutes north out of Mackay and just before the turn off to Cape Hillsborough.
+The Leap Hotel is on the highway about 30 minutes north of Mackay and just before the turn-off to Cape Hillsborough.
 They offer free overnight camping.
 You can pitch your tent here and drive the 30 minutes to Cape Hillsborough in the morning.

 About 50 metres before the resort there is a little park.
 We noticed travellers sleep here in their vehicles beside the road the night before they see the kangaroos.
 However, no camping is allowed in the park itself.
 From here you can walk down the beach and then turn right to see the kangaroos.